Gregory Goff CEO

-Danielle Wood Editor-in-Chief
+Danielle Wood VP of Content

 A publishing industry veteran, Danielle's writing has appeared in a number of newspapers and magazines, including Newsweek, Stanford Magazine, Christian Science Monitor, Plenty, and others.
 Before becoming a writer, Danielle worked as the Director of Publicity for Sterling Publishing.
 The proud mom of a precocious preschooler, she is all too familiar with the challenges of potty training and the intricacies of reverse food psychology.
 Pre-child, she traveled the world with a backpack, reporting on her adventures as Editor of the now defunct Emergency Exit.net.
 A very popular website, it was featured in magazines across the world, including Hong Kong's South China Morning Post, India's The Week, and England's Create magazine.
 Danielle has worked for a children's educational software company and written several books, including, The Uncollege Alternative, a guide for high school and college students considering taking time off.
 She has lectured on this topic at schools, home schooling conferences, and elsewhere and been interviewed everywhere from NPR to The Boston Globe.
 Danielle is a graduate of Harvard University, and has been an alumni interviewer for her alma mater for 8 years.

 Rich Yang joined Education.com in 2011 with almost 20 years of marketing and product management experience.
 Most recently, Rich was Head of Small Business Marketing at Visa, Inc., where he launched Visa's first social network, the Visa Business Network in partnership with Facebook.